dxc-technology/halstack-style-guide/guidelines/components/number-input/README.md

 # Number input

-The number-input is a text-input component that only allows numerical values and it has controls for incrementing or decrementing them.
+The number input is a text input component that only allows numerical values and it has controls for incrementing or decrementing them.

 ## Usage

-Considerations for the use of the number-input component:
+Considerations for the use of the number input component:

-* Don't use the number-input component for amounts.
-Use a text-input instead
+* Don't use the number input component for amounts.
+Use a text input instead
 * Always enable typing in the input field
 * Avoid using the component when large values are expected